Crawler comes with a set of debugging tools. The Path Explorer is one of these tools.

 - Fix your crawler’s configuration to prevent these errors

-- Internal errors: These indicate a failure resulting from one of our internal services
+- Internal errors: These indicate the failure of an internal Algolia service

-Identifying websites and paths that are consuming lots of bandwidth
+Identify websites and paths consuming lots of bandwidth

 If you’re crawling frequently, bandwidth costs might go up quickly.